Skip to content

 Renee Epps, Chief Officer for Facilities and Operations

-Renee Epps joined Henry Street in August 2009.
+Renee joined Henry Street in August 2009.
 She supervises the facilities, business services and information technology departments, and manages Henry Street’s capital projects.
 Prior to joining the Settlement, Epps spent 17 years at the Lower East Side Tenement Museum, where she most recently served as Executive Vice President.
 A graduate of the University of Kansas, Epps is active in many professional and civic groups including the Municipal Arts Society.

 Erin Haggerty, Director, Executive Office & Administration